 We run this command because we’re working on a project that could potentially have multiple developers.
 And people have been pushing code to that remote repository.

-While we have been working on our features.
-So what the ‘git pull’ does is that it will pull any changes that have been made since the last time we pulled from that repository.
+While we have been working on our features, what the ‘git pull’ does is pull any changes made since the last time we pulled from that repository.

 git push origin master

-So, in short, two scenarios have been discussed in this article, one in which you have your own project, and you start tracking it using Git.
-And, another scenario is the one in which you start tracking the remote project.
+So, in short, two scenarios have been discussed in this Git practical guide.
+One in which you have your own project, and you start tracking it using Git.
+And another scenario in which you start tracking the remote project.
+Let us know if you want more practical Git examples in this guide.

 About the Authors